Today’s World Cup phrase of the day is the expression to hold on.

 Football clichés are expressions or sayings that are often associated with the emotional aspect of the game and they form an important part of the football discourse - all fans of the game know what 110%, sick as a parrot and over the moon mean.
 Check through the meaning of the following words and phrases on this page and then check your understanding in our football cliche quizzes.

-This week’s football phrase is ‘to hold the ball up’
+This week’s English for football phrase is ‘to park the bus’.

 This week languagecaster.com introduces the football phrase ‘squeaky-bum time’

 Today’s English for football phrase is to be sewn up.
 This expression is a phrasal verb using the words sew and up and means to be successful in something you do.

 Today’s English for football phrase is a recipe for disaster.
 This phrase combines two words: recipe, which means how to make a meal or drink, and disaster, which means a terrible event, a mess.

 Take the game by the scruff of the neck